15 Healthy Travel Snacks You Can Take On The Plane

 3. Protein or Meal Replacement Bars

 It's no secret I love my Quest bars.
 My absolute favorite is White Chocolate Raspberry followed by S'Mores and Double Chocolate Chunk.
 Most bars are around 200 calories and 21 grams of protein.
 I’ll use a Quest bar as a quick breakfast on-the-go.
+They’re always cheapest on Amazon and you can check the current price here: Quest Bars.

 I wasn’t sure whether to classify Epic Bars as a protein bar, or jerky.
 They are 100% grass fed animal-based paleo protein.
 I like the Turkey Almond Cranberry Bar which has 14 g. protein and only 150 calories.
 (This is a little low in calories for a meal replacement so I'd combine it with a shake, fruit, nuts or homemade trail mix.)